-Influence marketing has indeed proved to be a valuable tool for marketers.
-In the travel and tourism industry, for instance, it was found that owing to influence marketing programs, marketers received, on average, about 19 U.S. dollars of value for every dollar they spent on paid media.
-The average for all industries stood at 11.2 U.S. dollars for every dollar spent.
-According to marketing professionals, the use of influence marketing can be highly strategic in promoting and creating content, as well as launching products.
-About 70 percent of marketing professionals stated having ongoing ambassadorships for their brands is one of the most effective influence marketing methods, while around 67 percent of them believe product reviews are highly effective as well.
-In light of the potential of influence marketing, in 2015, about 60 percent of marketers in the U.S. stated they expected to increase their budgets devoted to influencer marketing in the next 12 months.
+Influencer marketing has indeed proved to be a valuable tool for marketers.
+In the health and pharma industry, for instance, it was found that owing to influence marketing programs, marketers received, on average, about 21.25 U.S. dollars of value for every dollar they spent on paid media.
+The average for all industries stood at 11.69 U.S. dollars for every dollar spent.
+Some of the leading goals of influencer marketing include: improvement of brand advocacy, expansion of brand awareness, reaching new targeted audiences, and improving sales conversion.
+About 70 percent of marketing professionals stated that having ongoing ambassadorships for their brands is one of the most effective influence marketing methods, while around 67 percent of them believed product reviews were highly effective as well.
+In light of the potential of influence marketing, in 2017, about 39 percent of marketers in the U.S. stated they expected to increase their budgets devoted to influencer marketing in the next 12 months.